-1. Instructor and office

-4412 Dwinelle Hall Yuriko Miyamoto Caltabiano

-E-mail: ymcaltabiano@berkeley.edu
+Due to COVID-19, this course will run via Live Zoom.
+The class time is 3:00 - 3:59 pm Pacific Time.

-Please include your section number when you contact the instructor via email.
+- 1. Instructor: Yukiko Tsuchiya E-mail: ytsuchiya@berkeley.edu (Please include your section number when you contact me via email.) - 2.
+Office hours: Wednesday & Thursday, 1:00-2:00 pm via Zoom, or by Appointment - 3.
+Course Objectives

-2. Office hours

-Wednesdays 11:00-12:00 and Thursdays 1:00-2:00, and by appointment

-3. Course Objectives

 In this course, students will develop basic communication skills in Japanese.
-Students will learn vocabulary and grammar structures that will enable them to talk about themselves, their studies, their family and friends and many other concrete matters in realistic contexts.
+Students will learn vocabulary and grammar structures that will enable them to talk about themselves, their studies, their family and friends, and many other concrete matters in realistic contexts.
 Students will learn how to read and write in Japanese from the onset, learning approximately 150 kanji (Chinese characters) in this course.
-Additionally, the situations through which students will learn how to communicate are designed to provide a basic understanding of Japanese society and culture.
+In addition, the situations through which students will learn how to communicate are designed to provide a basic understanding of Japanese society and culture.